prdktntwcklr/atmega-tdd-example/README.md

 ## Running unit tests

-This project uses a Dockerized environment from which the unit tests can be executed.
-This saves developers from having to install all required dependencies themselves.
+This project uses a Dockerized environment from within which the unit tests can be executed.
+This saves developers from having to install all required dependencies themselves on their local workstations.

-First, make sure that you have [Docker](https://www.docker.com/) installed and running on your machine.
-Then, from within the project directory, build the
+First, make sure that you have [Docker](https://www.docker.com/get-started/) installed and running on your machine.
+Then, from within the root directory of the prokect, run the following command to build the image:
-image:

 ```bash
 docker compose build